robotneagu/Bus-Incident-Indicator/README.md

 Credit to NYC Open Data for creating an open dataset so large it can used in a project like this.
 Credit to Professor Jefferson Bien-Aime for helping me thoughout the project.

+**Note:** All Python scripts used require the user to have Azure CLI installed on their machine.
+This is used to execute the scripts.

 ### Project Goals
 This project aims at using the data collected to predict and provide BI solutions on bus incidents within the United States.